 After discussion with the programme manager, not accept the assessment and assign a Not Passed (NP) or equivalent failing grade.

-If an ākonga does not attempt or submit an assessment by the due date and/or time without an approved extension, the assessor assigns a Not Passed (NP) or equivalent failing grade.
+If ākonga do not attempt or submit an assessment by the due date and/or time without an approved extension, the assessor assigns a Not Passed (NP) or equivalent failing grade.

 Penalties for late submission of assessment are documented in the programme information and communicated to ākonga.